Roxy (cigarette): History

-The brand disappeared completely from the market in 2005, after a ban on cigarettes ads was put in place by the Dutch government in 2003.
+The brand disappeared completely from the market in 2005, after a cigarette ad ban was put in place by the Dutch government in 2003.

 Packaging

 The first packs had a mix of blue and black, but later a lighter shade of blue was used instead.
 The first cigarettes were packed in packs of 20 pieces, a box of 50 pieces, a flat tin box of 50 pieces and a round tin box of 50 pieces.
 There was a sliding box of 5 pieces as well, but that one was not available for sale, and it's speculated it was used for advertisements only.

 Markets

 The brand was mainly sold in the Netherlands.
 It was exported to Germany and Italy.